zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

 This Step shows that creating sandboxes has little impact on resource usage such as disk space.

-1. Download SmartView.xlsx file.
+1. Download "SmartView.xlsx" file.

    This file is part of Workshop artifacts.
 Steps to download the artifacts are mentioned in **lab5 -> step2**.

-   Open SmartView.xlsx  and go to sheet1 tab.
+   Open "SmartView.xlsx" and go to **sheet1** tab.
    ![](./images/imageSM_03.png "")

 2. Go to the smartview, Create a private connection to Essbase: http://IP:9000/essbase/smartview.

    Note: Replace the IP with your instance's ip.

-   Login and expand “Sample_Scenario” Application and Select the “Sandbx” Cube.
-Click on "Connect"
+   Login and expand 'Sample_Scenario' Application and Select the 'Sandbx' Cube.
+Click 'Connect'.

    ![](./images/imageSM_04.0.png "")

-   In order to query the selected Cube, choose the option -> “Set Active Connection for this Worksheet”.
+   In order to query the selected Cube, choose the option -> "Set Active Connection for this Worksheet".

 3. Refresh the data.
    ![](./images/imageSM_04.png "")

    **Note:**

    By default, all Sandboxes you create have the same values as the data loaded into the base.
-The data in the sandbox is dynamically queried and will not use any extra storage disk space.
-Only values that are modified as part of a scenario will be stored.
-This makes creating and using most scenarios a very light weight operation.
+The data in the sandbox is dynamically queried and do not use any extra storage disk space.
+Only values that are modified as part of a scenario are stored.
+This makes creating and using scenarios a very light-weight operation.

 ## **Step 3:** Scenario Management
 This Step is geared towards developing an understanding of security for Essbase and also the workflow aspects of Scenario Management.
 In addition, you will create a couple of calculation scripts and leverage run-time substitution variables from within Smart View.

 1. Add Users:
-   Go to security tab to add Users
+   Go to **Security** tab to add Users

-   a) Under Users tab, click on Add user
+   a) Under **Users** tab, click on **Add user**.
    ![](./images/imageSM_05.png "")

-   b) Provide the details for adding user: "John"
+   b) Provide the details for adding user: 'John'
      * Id: John
      * Role: user
      * Password: password
     ![](./images/imageSM_06.png "")

-   c) Repeat above steps for adding  Maria, Phillip & Sam.
+   c) Repeat above steps for adding 'Maria', 'Phillip' & 'Sam'.
     ![](./images/imageSM_07.png "")

 2. Defining Security:

     We will define security roles for several people to be used throughout the next several exercises.
 Once the security is defined validate the privileges by logging in as each user and pay attention to the differences from user to user.

-   a) On the home page, navigate to the “Sample_Scenario” Application.
-Launch the application inspector by clicking the button under Actions and selecting Inspect.
+   a) On the home page, navigate to the **Sample_Scenario** Application.
+Launch the application inspector by clicking the button under **Actions** and selecting **Inspect**.
    ![](./images/imageSM_08.png "")

-   b) On the application inspector, click the Permissions tab.
+   b) On the application inspector, click the **Permissions** tab.
 Click the + icon on this page to add users to this application.
    ![](./images/imageSM_09.png "")

-   c) Search for John, Maria, Phillip & Sam and click the + icon next to their ids to add the to the application.
+   c) Search for John, Maria, Phillip & Sam and click the **+ icon** next to their ids to add the to the application.
      ![](./images/imageSM_10.png "")